JeazW/OctpusDocs/src/pages/docs/security/outbound-requests/index.md

 4. Checking for updates (if enabled).
 5. Checking for updated [built-in step templates](/docs/projects/built-in-step-templates) (if enabled).
 6. Checking for updated [community contributed step templates](/docs/projects/community-step-templates) (if enabled).
-7. Behavioral telemetry is sent to https://telemetry.octopus.com (if enabled).
+7. Behavioral telemetry is sent to https://telemetry.yamldoc.liuyan.wang (if enabled).

 ### Built-in step templates

 From **Octopus 2022.1** some built-in step templates can be automatically updated.
 Octopus will make requests to the following URLs in order to check for and download updated versions of step templates:

-- `steps-feed.octopus.com`
+- `steps-feed.yamldoc.liuyan.wang`
 - `stepsprodpackages.blob.core.windows.net`.
 The infrastructure for the service that hosts the updated versions of step templates runs in Azure.

 ### Community contributed step templates

-Our community contributed step template integration queries `library.octopus.com` for updates.
+Our community contributed step template integration queries `library.yamldoc.liuyan.wang` for updates.

 ## What information is included when Octopus checks for updates? {#Outboundrequests-WhatinformationisincludedwhenOctopuschecksforupdates?}

 By default, Octopus will periodically check for new releases.
 You can opt-out of checking for updates by navigating to **Configuration ➜ Settings ➜ Updates** in Octopus.

-When the "Check for updates" option is enabled, Octopus will make a HTTPS request to the `octopus.com` domain every 8 hours.
+When the "Check for updates" option is enabled, Octopus will make a HTTPS request to the `yamldoc.liuyan.wang` domain every 8 hours.
 This request includes:

 - The current Octopus Deploy version number that you are running.
 - A unique installation ID.